lcmiles/lcmiles/README.md

 I'm a recent Computer Science graduate from the University of Alabama at Birmingham, where I earned my degree Magna Cum Laude with Distinguished Honors.
 My academic background and hands-on experience have shaped me into a well-rounded technologist with a strong interest in cloud computing, software development, and systems engineering.

-I’m currently working full time as a Cloud Engineer at Motion (Genuine Parts Company), where I previously interned and served as a Cloud/Site Reliability Engineering Co-Op.
-During my time at Motion, I’ve gained practical experience in cloud infrastructure, infrastructure-as-code, and billing analysis.
-I’ve built and maintained a FinOps dashboard using Google BigQuery and Power BI to improve cloud cost visibility across teams and developed Python scripts to integrate with various Google Cloud Platform APIs.
+I am a senior-level Computer Science student at the University of Alabama at Birmingham, actively developing my skills in cloud computing, software development, and systems engineering.
+Through my co-op at Motion (Genuine Parts Company), I have gained hands-on experience in cloud infrastructure, billing analysis, and infrastructure-as-code using Terraform.
+I have contributed to improving FinOps visibility by exporting and analyzing cloud billing data from Google Cloud Platform.
+I am also developing and deploying API proxies on Apigee, while actively improving the deployment process using configuration as code to enhance consistency, automation, and version control.

 Outside of work, I enjoy building personal projects that deepen my technical skills.
 I manage a personal Ubuntu server for home automation and other self-hosted applications.
 I'm particularly passionate about performance optimization—whether in the cloud or on my own hardware.